 What Does the Medicaid Agency Do During Renewal?

 During Medicaid renewal, the Medicaid agency checks to ensure eligibility criteria that are subject to change are still within the eligibility thresholds.
 Specifically, monthly income and countable assets are checked to make sure they are still under the income and asset limits.
 Furthermore, Medicaid will check to ensure assets did not exceed the asset limit at any point during the year.

-In practical terms, this means the Medicaid agency will review bank accounts, taxes, income, pension statements, the equity value of one’s home and any other financial documents that were reviewed during the initial Medicaid application.
+In practical terms, this means the Medicaid agency will review bank accounts, taxes, income, pension statements, the equity value of one’s home, and any other financial documents that were reviewed during the initial Medicaid application.

-There is some information that was provided at initial application that does not have to reverified.
+Some information that was provided at initial application that does not have to reverified.
 This includes one’s age, Social Security number, and citizenship.

 What is Required of the Medicaid Beneficiary During Renewal?

 In some states and situations, a Medicaid beneficiary may not have to do anything during the renewal process.
 The Medicaid agency may be able to process the entire Medicaid renewal electronically without requesting any documentation from the Medicaid recipient.
 In other states and cases, the senior Medicaid recipient may have to complete a redetermination form, either via paper, online, or in person.
 Proof of income or resources may be requested.